rwynn/golang-sse-todo/README.md

 golang server send events (sse) todo example
 ===============
-This example was inspired by code at https://github.com/kljensen/golang-html5-sse-example.
-It uses knockout.js and foundation for the UI.
-The UX is heavily inspired by http://backbonejs.org/docs/todos.html.
+This example was inspired by [golang-html5-sse-example](https://github.com/kljensen/golang-html5-sse-example).
+It uses [knockout.js](http://knockoutjs.com) and [foundation](http://foundation.zurb.com/) for the UI.
+The UX is heavily inspired by [backbone todos](http://backbonejs.org/docs/todos.html).

 ### Up and Running ###